N3agu/CTFs/README.md

 I opened the file in Audacity and switched the view mode to Spectrogram.
 After adjusting the window size to get a clearer view, I was able to read the hidden message "Secret Code: Spectrogram."
 The flag turned out to be CTF{sha256(spectrogram)} | CTF{cc3a329919391e291f0a41b7afd3877546f70813f0c06a8454912e0a92099369}.

 <img src="https://raw.githubusercontent.com/N3agu/CTFs/main/images/tsunami-researcher.png" width="500" height="381">

+## alternating (Forensics)
+I extracted the file and noticed that the description said, 'Windows is your friend.'
+This led me to consider features specific to Windows.
+I inspected the NTFS file system and used the command ```dir /r``` to list ADS associated with the files.

+I then executed ```more < Flag.txt.txt:real_flag.txt:$DATA``` to access the hidden stream and retrieve the flag, which was ctf{7ce5567830a2f9f8ce8a7e39856adfe5208242f6bce01ca9af1a230637d65a2d}.